CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 > FIXME – Check if this is sane.

 * SBOM Consumer roles gather, inspect, analyze, aggregate or verify SBOM metadata — _They make sure metadata and related artifacts are **Useful**, **Complete**, **Correct** or **Compliant**_.
 (CPANSec-2024)
-    * They don't have any specific metadata fields that are commonly used across the different supply-chain consumer roles.
+    * They don't have any specific metadata fields that are commonly used across the different supply-chain Consumer roles.
 * They may view SBOM files to understand the contents, and use this information to support decision making & business processes, or to compare and contrast SBOMs to discover significant changes or vulnerabilities.
 (NTIA-2021, "Consume" category)
 * Receives the transferred SBOM.
 (CISA-2024)
     * This could include roles such as third parties, authors, integrators, and end users.